HeavenOf22865/LayoutSwitcher/README.md

 !!!
 I'm not a native speaker, so there may be grammatical errors.

+!!!
+The script has a lot of problems, if you are interested, you can fix it.

 LayoutSwitcher is a simple Python script that maps characters from the selected text to characters from another language layout and replaces them.

 (учфзду<->example)